 Detecting anomalous network activity is a powerful way to discover insider threat activities.
 It is time consuming, however, to establish baseline traffic and process traffic data.
 This blog post explores how a mathematical law, already used in forensic accounting, may help detect insider activity...read

 September 29, 2020 • Blog Post

 As part of the CERT National Insider Threat Center's ongoing efforts to refine and improve our Incident Corpus, and to provide more data to the community, we have updated our taxonomy for targeted assets in insider threat incidents.
-We have...read
+In this blog post, I detail this taxonomy and highlight some of...read

 Our Vision for the Future of Insider Threat